On the second Bohr radius for vector valued pluriharmonic functions: Asymptotic estimates of the second Bohr radii constants in finite dimensional settings

-where $\theta = (2(p-1))/p$, $s:=\norm{Id: Z \rightarrow \ell^n_q}$, and $t:=\norm{Id: \ell^n_q\rightarrow Z}$.
+where $\theta = (2(p-1))/p$, $s:=\norm{\mathrm{Id}: Z \rightarrow \ell^n_q}$, and $t:=\norm{\mathrm{Id}: \ell^n_q\rightarrow Z}$.
 Here, $E_{1}(X)$, $E_{2}(X)$, and $E_{3}$ are positive constants: $E_{1}(X)$ depends only on $X$, $E_{2}(X)$ depends on both $X$ and $p$, while $E_{3}$ is independent of $X$ and depends only on $p$.
 Furthermore,

 for some constant $d>0$.
-Here $b_m(\Omega):=\left(\inf_{|\alpha|=m}\sup_{z \in \Omega} |z^{\alpha}|\right)^{-\frac{1}{m}}$, $m \in \mathbb{N}$ for a complete Reinhardt domain $\Omega$. \end{thm} The correspondence preceding Theorem \ref{thm-1.2} allows Theorem \ref{thm-1.2} to be extended to bounded simply connected convex complete Reinhardt domains.
-Moreover, combining Theorem \ref{thm-1.2} and Lemma \ref{lem-3.5} yields the asymptotic estimates for all bounded simply connected complete Reinhardt domains.
+Here $b_m(\Omega):=\left(\inf_{|\alpha|=m}\sup_{z \in \Omega} |z^{\alpha}|\right)^{-\frac{1}{m}}$, $m \in \mathbb{N}$ for a complete Reinhardt domain $\Omega$. \end{thm} \begin{rem} The correspondence preceding Theorem \ref{thm-1.2} allows for an extension of Theorem \ref{thm-1.2} to bounded, simply connected, convex complete Reinhardt domains.
+Furthermore, by combining Theorem \ref{thm-1.2} with Lemma \ref{lem-3.5}, we obtain asymptotic estimates for all bounded, simply connected complete Reinhardt domains, not necessarily convex.
+It is worth noting that Theorem \ref{thm-1.2} may be regarded as a pluriharmonic analogue of \cite[Proposition 3.2 and Theorem 3.3]{defant-2004}, where the authors treated only scalar-valued holomorphic functions with the power $p=1$. \end{rem} In particular, for the Minkowski spaces $Z=\ell^n _q$, by proceeding along the same lines as in the proof of Theorem \ref{thm-1.2} and using the estimates obtained in Lemma \ref{lem-3.1}, we derive the following bounds.
+We omit the details. \begin{cor} Let $X=\mathcal{B}(\mathcal{H})$ be finite dimensional and $\lambda>1$.
+Then